aparx/legacy-roadone/README.md

 # roadone30
-Roadone is a german music group for which I created this page.<br/>
+The group of roadone is a german music group that covers different artists.
+The website was wished to be monolingual, which is why there is no native translations.<br/><br/>
+Vercel hosting public URL: https://roadone-web.vercel.app/<br/>

-The website features a custom Blog, gigs (being performances by the group), user authentication and authorization to edit specific parts of the website or post comments and replies under blog posts.<br>ISR is the primary tool of caching entire pages without obstructing the users experience.
+The website features a custom blog, gigs (being performances by the group), setlist, user authentication and authorization to edit specific parts of the website or post comments and replies under blog posts.
+ISR is the primary tool of caching entire pages without obstructing the users experience.

 ### Techstack
 This project uses the _**NTVP**_ techstack.
 NextJS, Typescript, Vercel hosting and Prisma.
 It is made with a completely custom component library, to fit the style and animations required by my own Figma designs.<br/>